yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/assess-migration.md

 - Header Row: The first row contains headers that define the fields for each schema.
 - Schema Rows: Each subsequent row corresponds to a different schema to be assessed.

-The table below outlines the fields that can be included in the fleet configuration file.
+The following table outlines the fields that can be included in the fleet configuration file.

 | Field | Description |
 | :--- | :--- |